Olive Garden Chicken Margherita

 - Preheat the oven to 350 degrees F.

-- Heat a cast-iron skillet over medium-high heat and let it get hot before adding the olive oil.
+- Heat a large cast-iron skillet over medium-high heat and let it get hot before adding the olive oil.

 - Pat the chicken breasts dry and add to the pan.
-Saute until lightly browned, about seven or eight minutes per side.
+Sauté until lightly browned, about seven or eight minutes per side.

 - Transfer the chicken to a baking dish and place it in the oven.